-This week, two analysts from UBS gave us the most shocking headline which said 75,000 stores will need to close by 2026.
-They argue that if online continues to steal market share, there simply won’t be the need for so many stores.
+Two analysts from UBS gave us the most shocking headline which said 75,000 stores will need to close by 2026.
+They argued that if online continues to steal market share, there simply won’t be the need for so many stores.

 I’m sure if I said by 2026 five million users per year will abandon online shopping due to privacy hacks and data leaks, I too could grab headlines.

-To get to the answer of how retailers are trying to hold onto and grow their market share, I embarked on a visit to three of New York’s top destinations to discover what’s new in retail.
+To get the answer of how retailers are trying to hold onto and grow their market share, I embarked on a visit to three of New York City’s top destinations to discover what’s new in retail.

 I dare you to come up with a mix of more beautiful stores in a mall that doesn’t feel well, mall-like.
 Instead of a big cavernous structure, you encounter smaller groups of stores as you navigate the large spaces.

 What I liked were the tall ceilings that gave the hallways and stores a feeling of spaciousness.